BuffCan/NoteStackApp/README.md

-# FitNotesApp 💪
+# NotesStackApp 💪

-This project was made using `React` and `Material UI`.
-It is a simple notes app for documenting your workouts and tracking your fitness journey.
+This project was made using React and Material UI.
+It is a simple notes app for creating notes and to-do's and also gives you the option to store them online.
+They are also color coded for all of your different notes and tasks.
-It offers the options of creating your own custom workouts and exercises or choosing from a list provided by the app.
-It also comes with a neat calender, tracking the days you have exercised and giving you the ability to see your past results to maintain and track your workout routine and progress.

 ## Live Demo 🛠️: